sophia-hager/sophia-hager.github.io/index.md

 ## About Me

-I'm a computer science major (Class of 2022!) at Smith College, a historically women's college in western Massachusetts.
+I'm a rising senior and computer science major (Class of 2022) at Smith College, a historically women's college in western Massachusetts.
 My main interest is machine learning, particularly generation tasks- I'm hoping to do my senior thesis on music generation.

 ## About My Mentor